An Introduction to Dungeons & Dragons

 The Core Mechanic of the Game

 The DM gives leading information about something in the world, and the players describe how they wish to interact with the world in response.
 Then, the DM may request that a player roll a 20-sided die, or d20, to determine the level of success or failure of their actions, adding modifiers based on relevant numbers on their character sheet.
-If the resulting number meets or surpasses a target number (Difficulty Check, or DC), then the player's character succeeds in their action.
+If the resulting number meets or surpasses a target number (Difficulty Class, or DC), then the player's character succeeds in their action.

 These rolls have a few names: Checks (for performing some action), Saves (to prevent some negative effect), Attack Rolls (where the DC is the enemy's Armor Class, or AC), and Initiative (technically a check, though it has the unique purpose of determining turn order in combat as well as tense situations where split-second decisions may influence the outcome).
 Some situations and abilities may grant Advantage on a roll, and some may cause Disadvantage.
 This means you roll two d20s, and take the better (with advantage) or worse (with disadvantage) roll.